Mike WilsonAssistant Director

 Mike Wilson’s research is focused on supporting the use of research evidence by health system decision-makers, including policymakers and stakeholders such as community-based organizations.
 This includes conducting syntheses (e.g., systematic reviews, overviews of reviews, rapid syntheses, citizen briefs and evidence briefs) that can be used by health system decision-makers to address pressing health system issues; convening citizen panels to identify citizens’ values and preferences for addressing health-system issues; and convening stakeholder dialogues to support collective problem solving among policymakers, stakeholders and researchers.
-Mike leads the McMaster Health Forum’s Rapid Response and Citizen Panels programs, and is conducting evaluations of both.
+Mike developed and continues to lead the McMaster Health Forum’s Rapid Response and is conducting an evaluation of it.

 Mike co-teaches (with Dr. John Lavis) an undergraduate course on the politics of health systems for the Bachelor of Health Sciences (Honours) program at McMaster and a doctoral seminar for students in the Health Policy PhD Program.

 He holds a BHSc.
 (Honours) from McMaster University, studied political science at the University of Toronto, and completed a PhD in the Health Research Methodology Program as well as a diploma in Health Services and Policy Research at McMaster University.

 - Associate Professor, Department of Health Evidence and Impact (HEI)

 - Member, Centre for Health Economics and Policy Analysis (CHEPA)

 Activities and outputs

 NewsOct 5, 2017|Governments worldwide increasingly recognize the need for knowledge synthesis to inform health policymaking and health systems decision-making in rout...
 Read more

 ProjectMar 26, 2019|Read more